 Heading out for my first summit following my first winter in Japan, I feared that perhaps I had decided to hit the mountains too early for the snow to have melted.
 Why?
 Because everyone at the trailhead was wearing huge boots, snow gaiters, jackets, and waterproof pants.
 Not only that, but they all had rope, harnesses, and ice axes too (and bear bells).
 I was naked in my trail runners, shorts, and shirt (good thing I like being naked).
-Not discouraged, I hiked up anyways, and guess what?
+Not discouraged, I hiked up anyway, and guess what?
 Zero snow, zero obstacles, and zero reasons to have all that extra gear.

 As time went on and the march into summer continued, I quickly learned that this was not simply a one-time phenomenon as we transitioned from winter into summer – even in the middle of August, Japanese hikers come to the mountains fully equipped (to hike through a typhoon in winter).
 So just remember, you’re not underprepared, everyone else is far too overprepared.

 3. The lodges are fully functioning hotels.

-Another hallmark of mountains in Japan are their lodges.
+Another hallmark of mountains in Japan is their lodges.
 The most prominent mountains of Japan are filled with lodges that do more than simply allow hikers to escape the elements or refill on water.
-These lodges (which can cost upwards of $100/night) offer everything from beverages, incredibly overpriced souvenirs, and freshly cooked meals to wi-fi, flushing toilets, and the ability to pay with a credit card.
+These lodges (which can cost upwards of $100/night) offer everything from beverages, incredibly overpriced souvenirs, and freshly cooked meals to Wi-Fi, flushing toilets, and the ability to pay with a credit card.
 Some of the largest lodges have capacities pushing 800 people.
-Personally, I have a love-hate relationship with these places (but it's been falling more towards “hate” recently) and although I have never stayed in one, I have benefited from their services (and been asked to pay for sleeping outside on the ground).
+Personally, I have a love-hate relationship with these places (but it’s been falling more towards “hate” recently) and although I have never stayed in one, I have benefited from their services (and been asked to pay for sleeping outside on the ground).

 4. People yield – far too early.